Thursday, February 28, 2013

 =====

-Infringement of the right to assemble to petition for redress is subject to strict scrutiny.
+Content based infringement of the right to assemble to petition is subject to strict scrutiny.

-The conflicting national interest being asserted, authorized under 16 USC 1.1.1 which created the Parks Service, is the ability of some person, who may or may not feel a propensity to be attracted, and may or may not approach the sidewalk, to have a substantially unimpeded view of the White House, should he or she care to have it, during a permitted demonstration.
+The National Parks Service asserts as a compelling interest the ability of some person, who may or may not feel a propensity to be attracted, and may or may not approach the sidewalk, to have a substantially unobstructed view of the White House, should he or she care to have it, at all times.

-If one stationary sign is present in the central portion, held by a member of a permitted demonstration, the regulations contemplate the cancellation of the permit, followed by the demonstration's voluntary or forced breakup, in order to provide a substantially unimpeded view.
+If one stationary sign is present in the Center Portion, held by a member of a permitted demonstration, the regulations contemplate the cancellation of the permit, followed by the demonstration's forced breakup, in order to provide this substantially unobstructed view.

-Is this the least restrictive means and does this achieve the end?
+Is this the least restrictive means and does this means achieve the end?

-As to "achieves the end", would the demonstration be cleared before the passer-by left?
+As to "achieves the end", would the demonstration be cleared before the target person left?
+National Parks Department data shows that the average person is in the park for half an hour.

-As to "least restrictive", would the passer-by be willing to stand on a police car?
+As to "least restrictive", would the passer-by be willing to, say, stand on a police car?

 3.)
 Equal Protection